AdaCore/learn/courses/SPARK_for_the_MISRA_C_Developer/chapters/07_undefined_behavior.rst

 every verification condition can be proved, then no run-time errors will occur.

-GNATprove's analysis is sound -- it will detect all possible instances of run-time exceptions being raised -- while also having high precision (i.e., not producing a cascade of "false alarms").
+GNATprove's analysis is sound |mdash| it will detect all possible instances of run-time exceptions being raised |mdash| while also having high precision (i.e., not producing a cascade of "false alarms").

 The way to program in SPARK so that GNATprove can guarantee the absence of run-time errors entails: